This is a list of all geography courses. For more information, see Geographical and Sustainability Sciences.

-Introduction of basic concepts and techniques that underlie cartographic representation, interaction, and geovisualization; map symbolization and visual variables; spatiotemporal visualization, multivariate mapping, interactive cartography, animation, geovisual analytics, 3-D visualization, virtual and augmented reality.
+Concepts and techniques that underlie cartographic representation, interaction, and geovisualization; map symbolization and visual variables; spatiotemporal visualization, multivariate mapping, interactive cartography, animation, geovisual analytics, 3D visualization, virtual and augmented reality.
 Prerequisites: GEOG:1050.
 Same as IGPI:3540.

 GEOG:3560 Spatial Analyses of Wind Energy 3 s.h.

 Underlying processes, measurement methods, and spatial analyses related to wind energy; students explore techniques for data collection and analysis; GIS-based approaches to renewable energy siting.

 GEOG:3570 Light Detection and Ranging (LiDAR): Principles and Applications 3 s.h.

 Basic principles and applications of Light Detection and Ranging (LiDAR); LiDAR as an essential technology for mapping and analyzing a vast range of topics, including hydrology flooding, transportation planning, and 3D modeling.
 Recommendations: GEOG:3500 or EES:3100.

 GEOG:3610 Ethical Collection and Use of Geospatial Information 3 s.h.

 Ethical issues that arise during the collection and use of digital geospatial information; particular emphasis on privacy as well as willful and unintentional introduction of different types of errors of omission (e.g., sampling related errors) and commission (e.g., inappropriate map projections); readings provide theoretical background and illustrative practical examples.